EnesSabi/codingDictionary/java.md

 4. Queue: A Queue is a collection that stores elements in a First-In-First-Out (FIFO) order.
 The main implementations of Queue interface are LinkedList, PriorityQueue, and ArrayDeque.
 5. Deque: A Deque is a double-ended queue that allows adding or removing elements from both ends.
 The main implementations of Deque interface are ArrayDeque and LinkedList.
 6. Stack: A Stack is a collection that stores elements in a Last-In-First-Out (LIFO) order.
 The main implementation of Stack interface is Stack class.
-7. Vector: A Vector is similar to ArrayList but it is synchronized, which means that multiple threads cannot access it at the same time.
+7. Vector: A Vector is similar to ArrayList, but it is synchronized, which means that multiple threads cannot access it at the same time.
-8. Hashtable: A Hashtable is similar to HashMap but it is synchronized, which means that multiple threads cannot access it at the same time.
+8. Hashtable: A Hashtable is similar to HashMap, but it is synchronized, which means that multiple threads cannot access it at the same time.
 It is important to choose the appropriate collection based on the specific requirements of your program.
 ### Interface Vector
 ```Java